 Content writing samples:

-I also write blogs as myself for businesses such as chiropractors.
-I love to tell stories about how someone’s life has changed as a result of their services.
+Content marketing means I tell stories about how someone’s life has changed as a result of using a company’s services.
 Read an example of what I mean.

 Journalism writing samples: